 The third type of DUI case you can be prosecuted for is driving under the influence of drugs.
 In Delaware it is illegal to drive under the influence of any drug.
 "Drug" is defined in Delaware as any schedule I, II or III controlled substance.
 You can be prosecuted even if you are taking a lawful prescription so long as you are "under the influence."
 You can also be prosecuted under Delaware law taking illegal drugs even if you are NOT impaired.
 For example, if your blood contains any amount of an "illicit or recreational drug" within 4 hours of driving.
 Examples of recreational drugs are cocaine, amphetamines, marijuana or any schedule I controlled substance.

 The fourth way you can be prosecuted for a DUI is if you are under the influence of a combination of alcohol and drugs.Driving Doesn't Actually Mean Driving

 In Delaware you don't have to actually drive a vehicle to be convicted of a DUI.
 You can be "operating" or have "actual physical control" of the vehicle and still be convicted.
 The Delaware Supreme Court defined actual physical control in the case of Bodner v.
 State.
 The Court expanded the definition to include the present ability to operate the vehicle.
 This means that you could just be sitting in a vehicle that is not running and theoretically still be convicted.
 The Delaware DUI statute can be found in its entirety at 21 Del.C. §4177.Contact Us

 Call my office if you are facing a DUI in the State of Delaware.
 We offer free consultations on all DUI cases.
-Our office is conveniently located next to Trolley Square Shopping Center.
+Our office is conveniently located on Kirkwood highway directly across from the VA hospital.
 Call us at (302) 482-4802.